Last Updated on

 The state will review your filing and conduct a search to ensure that your chosen business name does not already belong to an active LLC.
 Typically, processing of this filing takes about 1-3 weeks.
 Some states offer expedited handling for an additional fee and this can significantly reduce processing time to about 24-48 hours.
 Once you receive your stamped and approved Articles of Organization, your LLC is officially active and recognized by the state.

 After receiving your accepted business filing from the state, your next move should be to create an Operating Agreement for your LLC.
-This document will contain important rules and information regarding the management of company assets as well as the rights and responsibilities of the members.
+This legal document will contain important rules and information regarding the management of company assets as well as the rights and responsibilities of the members.
 An Operating Agreement is different from the Articles of Organization in that it is an internal governance document for the LLC.
-However, some states do require LLCs to submit a copy of the Operating Agreement to the state.
+While not a required document in most states, it is important more so for a multi-member LLC, though it can provide value to a single-member LLC.
+Most states don’t require this document to be filed, however, some states do require LLCs to submit a copy of the Operating Agreement to the state.

 Learn more about the Articles of Organization and forming an LLC in each state below.